PV Ratio Formula is Profit Volume Ratio Formula

 Practical Examples

-We understood all three concepts – Contribution Ratio, BEP, and Margin of Safety.
-Theoretical knowledge does not suffice for a complete learning experience.
-So, we will do a knowledge check of these concepts with an example.
+We understood all three concepts—Contribution Ratio, BEP, and Margin of Safety.
+However, theoretical knowledge does not suffice for a complete learning experience, so we will do a knowledge check of these concepts with an example.

 Worry Ltd Company wants to find out the Profit Volume ratio, Margin of Safety, and Break-even point for the Current year.
 Details of Costs are below.